angushtlam/universal-route-defs/README.md

 })
 ```

-Then, I can use them in my Express routes.
+Then, replace URLs in middleware (example for Express)
 ```javascript
 // index.js
 import urls from './shared_urls'